 Asparagus Wrap with Whipped Avocado Sun-Dried Tomato Spread

 Make ahead for easy weekday lunches, picnics or alfresco dinners; Asparagus Wrap with Whipped Avocado Sun-Dried Tomato Spread.
-Grill the veggies or roast em' up, serve warm or chilled. vegetarian or vegan + gf if needed
+Grill the veggies or roast em' up, serve warm or chilled.
+This recipe is vegetarian or vegan + easily gluten free.

 Total Time 30minutes